1939 New York World's Fair: Consumer products

 Voder, a keyboard-operated speech synthesizer, was demonstrated at the fair.

 The fair focused significantly on consumer products that happened to include scientific innovations, rather than presenting scientific innovations in their own right.
 Products shown at the fair included RCA televisions, a Crosley vehicle from 1940, and a Novachord organ manufactured by The Hammond Organ Company.
 There were also exhibits of nylon, cellophane, and Lucite.
 Other objects included Vermeer's painting The Milkmaid, a pencil sharpener, the White Manna diner, General Motors' model city Futurama, and the Nimatron computer game.
 In addition, older objects were displayed at the fair, such as a model of the world's first bicycle.

 Electronics were showcased at the fair.
 The IBM exhibit displayed the Radiotype writing machine, and RCA displayed various types of machinery in a "television laboratory".
 RCA and NBC agreed to host television demonstrations at the World's Fair.
 These TVs displayed several programs, including the first televised Major League Baseball game; a program from WRGB-TV in Schenectady, New York; and performances of the play When We Are Married.
 Westinghouse's exhibit featured Elektro the Moto-Man, a robot that talked, differentiated colors, and smoked cigarettes.
 Bell Labs' Voder, a keyboard-operated speech synthesizer, was demonstrated at the fair.
 Other futuristic exhibits included General Electric's home of tomorrow, as well as the 15 homes in the Tomorrow Town exhibit.
+The Medical and Public Health Building showcased Charles Lindbergh and Alexis Carrel's medical perfusion pump, the "Lindbergh-Carrel mechanical heart", though it later proved impractical and hard to use.